Apple releases new ad with real-life iMessage stickers

 My favorite sticker app is Sticker Pals, but this ad showcases dozens of different sticker packs.
 So there’s something for everybody.

 And yet, very few people know that you can combine multiple stickers.
 Apple ads aren’t just a marketing vehicle.
-There are also a way to teach hundreds of millions of users about features they might not know.
+They are also a way to teach hundreds of millions of users about features they might not know about.

 When Tim Cook keeps mentioning customer satisfaction, it also comes down to the company’s communication strategy.
 By making you discover all the little things that differentiate the iPhone from Android phones, Apple keeps reinforcing the idea that customers made the right choice when they opted for an iPhone.